Aptroide/Computer_Security/Lab2/README.md

 - `cipher02.py`: Python script to encryption and decryption using DES.

-- `cipher03.py`: Python script to encryption and decryption using 256-bit AES ECB and base64.
+- `cipher03.py`: Python script to decryption using 256-bit AES ECB of a base64 string.

 | CMS Cipher (256-bit AES ECB) | Key      | Plain text
 |------------------------------|----------|------------|